Illicit Networks · Conflict Analysis · Governance Research

 Critical Energy Infrastructure — SAR Analysis

-Produced structured GEOINT brief of a major LNG facility using Synthetic Aperture Radar imagery and ArcGIS.
-Mapped infrastructure components, operational signatures, and security perimeters for vulnerability assessment.
+SAR imagery analysis of a major LNG facility.
+Mapped infrastructure components, operational signatures, and security perimeters for vulnerability assessment using ArcGIS.

 Result: Multi-page intelligence brief demonstrating applied GEOINT for energy security